 "Under the figure of the vine and its branches is illustrated the relation of Christ to His followers and the relation of His followers to one another while the branches have a common likeness, they also present diversity.
-Their oneness consists in their common union with the vine.... "
+Their oneness consists in their common union with the vine...."

 - Ellen G. White, Testimonies for the Church, Volume 7, p.
-171 status, class, age, and ability.
+171

+Weimar Institute is committed to enriching and fostering greater diversity in its community because this fulfills Christ's command to love our neighbors as ourselves (Matthew 19:19; Mark 12:31, Luke 10:27).
+We support a diverse college and appreciate differences in race, ethnicity, culture, gender, socioeconomic status, class, age, and ability.
 In submitting to the Lordship of Christ, we seek to eliminate attitudes of superiority and failure to fulfill Christ's charge to reach all peoples.
 Therefore, we must submit to Christ and love one another as we appreciate individual uniqueness while pursuing the unity for which Jesus prayed (John 17:21).